Graduate School Interviews

 - Anticipate questions about weaknesses in your application (grades, tests scores, background checks, etc).
 Formulate responses to questions about your weaknesses with how you have addressed them and what you have learned.
 Do not make excuses.

 - Answer: What you can contribute to their graduate program and research?
 Why should they accept you?
 What sets you apart from other applicants?

 - Prepare questions to ask the interviewer.

-Make an appointment to meet with your career counselor to discuss interview content.
-Then practice with Interview Stream or with one of our Graduate Assistants.
+Make an appointment to meet with your career coach to discuss interview content, then practice with Big Interview or with one of our Graduate Assistants.